Fannon/mobo-documentation/README.md

 Semantic MediaWikis can be developed rapidly and modular, leading to a more agile development process.
 Mobo can run in an interactive mode, automatically validating and uploading the development model in realtime.

-It features a web application for inspecting the development model in its various stages and can also be used to batch-import wiki pages or data (programmatically).
+It features a web application for inspecting the development model in its various stages.
+Mobo can also be used to batch-import wiki pages, either static or programmatically from data.

 Mobo is [Open Source](https://github.com/Fannon/mobo) and Cross-Platform.